jtr13/1201/Syllabus.md

 ## Course Content

-The following topics will be covered in this order:
+The following topics will be covered in the order below.

+For more detailed information on material covered within each section, please consult https://jtr13.github.io/1201/

 <ol>
 <li>